Criminal Justice (CJ)

 Term Typically Offered: Occasionally Offered

-Description: This course outlines the philosophy, purpose, and rationale for a separate governmental agency whose primary mission is focusing on domestic security.
-This course will also examine issues related to international and domestic terrorism and their effect(s) on trends in homeland security.
+Description: Outlines the philosophy, purpose, and rationale for a dedicated government agency focused on domestic security.
+Explores issues related to international and domestic terrorism and their effects on homeland security trends.

 For class offerings for a specific term, refer to the Schedule of Classes